 of the all-time great golfing bargains in

 Scotland.)
-Or, traveled another two miles
+Or, travel another two miles and

-and played one of my all-time favorites,
+play one of my all-time favorites, North

-North Berwick's west course, again, for less
+Berwick's west course, again, for less than

 Choose a home base